 In Key Stage 4, students have some important decisions to make in terms of what will occur after Year 11.
 It is important to make the right decisions as the next three years of your education could shape your whole career path and working life.

-Due to the raising of the participation age all students remain in education / training until your 18th birthday.
-Further information can be found here
+Due to the raising of the participation age all students remain in education / training until their 18th birthday.

 Some things you may want to consider when looking at the options and possible future decisions: